-The legacy Enhanced 911 (E-911) call system was established when all phones were landlines, and when you called 911 the system used the phone number to look up the corresponding physical address (“123 Jones Avenue”) in a database.
-The database identified the appropriate public safety call center or PSAP (“public safety answer point”); the 911 system then used that information to route the call to the correct PSAP.
-This tabular lookup was replaced with a new system that uses geographic data.
-In Next Generation 911 the location of the caller determines which PSAP gets the call.
-Reasons for a new system include accommodating other ways of contacting 911 (e.g., text messages), better backup options for handling 911 calls, increased bandwidth due to the implementation the Emergency Service IP Network (ESInet), and the ability to interconnect with other Next Generation 911 systems.
+The legacy Enhanced 911 (E-911) call system was established when all phones were landlines.
+When you called 911, your telephone carrier used your phone number to look up the corresponding physical address (“123 Jones Avenue”) for the phone number in a database.
+The database identified the appropriate public safety emergency call routing or dispatch center (PSAP or “public safety answer point”); the 911 system then used that information to route the 911 call to the correct PSAP.
+NG911 replaces this database lookup with a new approach that relies on computerized maps and related information to route calls.
+In NG911the physical location of the caller (could still be an address, but most likely the location is provided by a cell phone) determines which PSAP gets the call.
+Reasons for implementing NG911 include transitioning the 911 call routing system to be entirely computer-based which, in turn, accommodates other ways of contacting 911 (e.g., text messages), makes it possible for dispatch centers to be backed up by other centers, and provides the ability to interconnect with other Next Generation 911 systems.

 How Next Generation 911 is different

 The Next Generation 911 or “NextGen 911” system depends on high quality mapping: maps of emergency service zone boundaries, maps of address locations as points, and maps of roads.
-In the NextGen system, location information determines where the call is answered: for cell calls, longitude/latitude or an approximate location based on which cell towers receive the call signal; for landline phones, the addresses.When combined with an Emergency Service Zones (ESZs) boundary map, call locations will be used to route calls to the correct dispatch center.
+In the NextGen system, location information determines where the call is answered: for cell calls, longitude/latitude provided by the phone or an approximate location based on which cell towers receive the call signal; for landline phones, the addresses.When combined with an Emergency Service Zones (ESZs) boundary map, call locations are used to route calls to the correct dispatch center.
 In the dispatch center, the call is displayed with a map to assist in verifying the location of callers; this map includes address locations as points.
-MassGIS has completed mapping the emergency service zones and draft mapping of address points and their address assignment for every community in the Commonwealth.
+MassGIS mapped the emergency service zones in consultation with municipal public safety staff and has mapped, as a point, the location of every address in the Commonwealth.

 How MassGIS is mapping address locations